Asbestos: When Should I Worry?

 If you live in an older home, make a visual check of all your hot water pipes and furnace air ducts.
 Look to see if the asbestos or insulation material is breaking or coming apart.
 If it is breaking or coming apart, do not disturb it.
 This may create more asbestos dust that can spread all over your home.
 Keep people and pets away, and consult with an asbestos abatement expert before you attempt to remove or seal the material.

 If you are renovating an older house, be alert to unexpected sources of asbestos.
-Get a professional opinion before starting the renovation.
+Get a professional opinion before starting the renovation and hire a professional to conduct the removal.
 Power-sanding floor tiles, plaster walls or partitions made partly from asbestos can release dangerous quantities of inhalable fibres into the air.

 How can I keep myself and others safe?